 Saint Denis, by his full name Dionysius, was a Christian saint of the 3rd century CE, who was the first Bishop of Paris.
 Dionysius was sent by Pope Fabianus to rebuild the Christian community in Paris.
 He built a church here, on an island on the Seine, and converted many residents to Christianity.
 But the Roman governor's mother-in-law took a stance against him, and the governor ordered to imprison Dionysius and his two companions, torment them, and decapitate them immediately.

-Legend has it that after his head was cut off, Saint Denis lifted it off the ground and began to walk away, carrying his hands and preaching to those around him.
+Legend has it that after his head was cut off, Saint Denis lifted it off the ground and began to walk away, carrying his head and preaching to those around him.
 A few kilometers north of Montmartre (where this event was carried out), he met a Roman Catholic noblewoman, put his head in her hands and collapses.
 The Basilica of Saint-Denis was built in the place where Dionysius collapsed, and this place became the burial grounds for the kings of France.

 The first organ was installed in the 18th century by Cliquot.
 Some of the original pipes by Cliquot are still being used today, more than 270 years after they were installed for the first time.
-The organ was renovated and almost completed rebuilt in the 19th century.
+The organ was renovated and almost completely rebuilt in the 19th century.
 In the beginning of 1989 another renovation was made that was finalized in 1992.

 The big organ in the cathedral has 7,800 pipes, 900 of which are considered historical.
 There are 109 rows, 5 full rows with 56 keys each, and a pedal keyboard with 32 pedals.